Sydney March: Career

 March and his siblings established studios at the family home of Goddendene in Locksbottom, Farnborough after 1901.
 They made three large studios on the seven-acre grounds, and a metal foundry for sculptures.
 The studio walls could be slid back, such that the artists could work in natural daylight.
 The ceilings of the studios were so tall that parachutes could be hung to dry here during the war.

 In 1900, the Royal Academy Schools awarded Sydney March first prize, a silver medal, for a model of a statue or group.
-Between 1906 and 1932, he exhibited thirteen times at te Exhibition of the Royal Academy of Arts.
+Between 1906 and 1932, he exhibited thirteen times at the Exhibition of the Royal Academy of Arts.
 He exhibited a total of seventeen works at the Royal Academy, primarily portrait busts, statuettes, and equestrian statues.
+March is lesser known for his portraits, however, several can be found in public collections including at the BC Archives, in Victoria British Columbia, and the National Maritime Museum in London.

 In addition to casting works at the family foundry, March also had his work cast by the silversmith and bronze foundry of Elkington & Co.
 One of March's first commissions was a bust of Edward VII.
-This prompted a visit by the British Royal Family to the family home of Goddendene.
+This prompted a visit by the British royal family to the family home of Goddendene.